 Offer the greatest opportunity for participation by all HEI’s, both public and private.

-The National Forum has led the development of a two phase learning impact award system.
+The National Forum has led the development of a three phase learning impact award system.
 The implementation of the first iteration of phase 1 was completed with the presentation of the Teaching Hero awards in September 2014 and phase 2, with the presentation of the Teaching Expert awards in December 2015.
 The Learning Impact Awards will ensure strong ongoing partnership between students and academic contexts and between ‘heroes’ and ‘experts’ to inform and shape professional development strategies, frameworks, norms and learning cultures.